lenicatko/linuxadmin/lessons/linuxadmin/bin-func-alias/index.md

 A to je on – vytoužený příkaz na vytvoření adresáře a přepnutí do něj.
 Ufff.
 Stálo to za to?

-Zvlášť když příkaz zmizí hned, když vypneš Bash?
+Zvlášť když příkaz zmizí hned když vypneš Bash?

 ## bashrc